-During the third guarter, we notified the SNB of our intention to exercise the option to acquire the SNB StabFund's equity.
+During the third quarter, we notified the SNB of our intention to exercise the option to acquire the SNB StabFund's equity.
 As of 30 September 2013, the value of non-cash assets within the fund was less than CHF 1 million.
-The exercise of the SNB StabFund option will result in the reversal of the capital deduction of CHF 2.5 billion which was applied to our BIS Basel III CET1 capital up to the end of the third guarter, and a corresponding increase to our BIS Basel III CET1 ratios.
+The exercise of the SNB StabFund option will result in the reversal of the capital deduction of CHF 2.5 billion which was applied to our BIS Basel III CET1 capital up to the end of the third quarter, and a corresponding increase to our BIS Basel III CET1 ratios.
 The graphs on the next page show the pro-forma BIS Basel III RWA, capital and CET1 ratios, taking into account the exercise of the SNB StabFund option and the temporary operational risk RWA add-on imposed by FINMA as described in the "Regulatory and legal developments and financial reporting changes" section of this report.
 The combined effects will reduce our BIS Basel III CET1 ratios, with the pro-forma ratio as of 30 September 2013 reaching 11.6% on a fully applied basis, compared with 11.9% as reported, and 16.6% on a phase-in basis, compared with 17.5% as reported.
-Such pro-forma information is a voluntary disclosure in our third quarter 2013 report as the exercise of the option to acquire the equity of the SNB StabFund is expected to occur only in the fourth guarter and the temporary operational risk RWA add-on imposed by FINMA will be effective only starting in the fourth quarter.
-Such disclosures are non-
+Such pro-forma information is a voluntary disclosure in our third quarter 2013 report as the exercise of the option to acquire the equity of the SNB StabFund is expected to occur only in the fourth quarter and the temporary operational risk RWA add-on imposed by FINMA will be